citizenfx/natives/PHYSICS/SetDisableFragDamage.md

 ```

 ```
 sometimes used used with NET_TO_OBJ
-hash collision last 2 words
 ```

 ## Parameters